CristianHCol/gap-test-angular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build
-Run `npm install` to install dependencies
+Run `npm install` to install dependencies.
 Run `npm start` to server the project in your local environment.

+## Login
+To login use any user and password would you like